F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 Friday, August 30: FP1 and FP2

-The weekend kicks off with a sunny day with no rain forecast, with temperatures reaching a high of 34 degrees Celsius and a low of 24 degrees.
+Sunny skies and warm temperatures graced the track for the first day of action, with temperatures reaching a high of 33 degrees Celsius and a low of 25 degrees.

-Humidity is expected to be relatively high, reaching up to 40 per cent during the first practice session and around 25 per cent during the second run.
+Humidity should remain relatively high, reaching up to 40 per cent during the first practice session and expected to be around 36 per cent during the second run.

-READ MORE: Fans SLAM team boss for 'disrespectful' comments on American star

 Saturday, August 31: FP3 and Qualifying

-The warm conditions persist on Saturday, with high temperatures remaining around 33 degrees and lows dropping to 24 degrees.
+The warm conditions remain on Saturday, with high temperatures remaining around 34 degrees and lows dropping to 22 degrees.

-The final practice session is expected to be dry, but there is a very slight chance of rain at around 10 per cent during the qualifying session later in the afternoon.
+The final practice session is expected to be dry, but there is a slight chance of rain at around 20 per cent during the qualifying session later in the afternoon.

 Sunday, September 1: Race